Celestial sphere: Star globe

 A celestial sphere can also refer to a physical model of the celestial sphere or celestial globe.

 Such globes map the constellations on the outside of a sphere, resulting in a mirror image of the constellations as seen from Earth.
 The oldest surviving example of such an artifact is the globe of the Farnese Atlas sculpture, a 2nd-century copy of an older (Hellenistic period, ca. 120 BCE) work.

 Bodies other than Earth

-Observers on other worlds would, of course, see objects in that sky under much the same conditions – as if projected onto a dome.
+Observers on other worlds would obviously see objects in that sky under much the same conditions – as if projected onto a dome.
 Coordinate systems based on the sky of that world could be constructed.
 These could be based on the equivalent "ecliptic", poles and equator, although the reasons for building a system that way are as much historic as technical.